imaniraei/SCOPE/INSTALL.md

 - Ubuntu 22.04 or later
 - Python 3.8+
-- NVIDIA GPU with CUDA 11.5 or later
+- NVIDIA CUDA 11.5 or later
 - PyTorch 2.0.1
 - torchvision 0.15.2
-- At least 16 GB RAM
+- NVIDIA A100 GPU (32 GB) or equivalent
-- NVIDIA GPU with at least 8 GB GPU memory (recommended)
+- At least 16 GB system memory

 ---

 ## 2. Tested Software Environment

-The official implementation of SCOPE has been tested using the following software environment.
+The official implementation of SCOPE has been developed and evaluated using the following software and hardware environment.

 | Component | Version |
 |-----------|---------|